YouChange/3D-TC2/README.md

 ```
 Download to the dataset folder: `./data/nuscenes/`.

-#### 3. Attack the dataset for object detection
+#### 3. Attack the dataset
+Attack LiDAR scene in `./data/nuscenes/mini/sweeps/` and customize your own poisoned LiDAR dataset via different data poisoning attack methods.

 In our paper, we performed single-frame injection attack and assume historical scenes are not poisoned.
 To do that, you can randomly pick some scenes from the **temporally attacked dataset** here: Link.
 Then replace corresponding benign LiDAR scenes in `./data/nuscenes/mini/sweeps/` .

-If you want to replicate our results, please make sure only the current scene is poisoned and historical scenes(past 20 scenes) are benign.
-Also, you can customize your own poisoned LiDAR dataset via other types of attack methods.
+Note: If you want to replicate our results, please make sure only the scene at current timestamp is poisoned and relatively historical scenes(past 20 scenes) are benign.

 #### 4. Object detection
 Please feed your poisoned dataset to any kinds of 3D object detectors and get predictions.